 Learn about how forensic scientists solve cases using DNA technology!
 You will be a C.S.I. specialist and your team will solve a real case by using the tools of the scientific method for investigating the crime scene.

 Learning how to grow your vegetables and herbs all year long can be achieved by hydroponic farming techniques.
-Come explore, create and develop your own personal alternative garden.
+Explore, create and develop your own personal alternative garden.

 Learn with the Best at a World Class University